index - sex problems -

 likely to be physical.

-It is essential that you get good medical advice
+based, it is essential that you get good medical advice immediately: for

-example, if your erection failure is caused by high cholesterol, this may
+example, if your erectile failure is caused by high cholesterol, this may

-indicate that a heart attack is not so far away.
+indicate that a heart attack is not far away.

 There are several options available to treat

-has proved to be a minor miracle for many men with erection failure.
+has proved to be a minor miracle for many men with erectile failure.

 You can

 read how Viagra works here.
-It's not always effective especially in cases
+It's not always effective, though, in which case you

 which draws blood into the penis, producing an erect or semi-erect penis, the